How Does a Sleep Apnea Pillow Work?

 So, even in patients with severe OSA who have the same number of apneic events sleeping on their side and back, sleep apnea episodes are more severe when sleeping on their back.
 Even though severe sleep apnea patients have the same number of events sleeping on their side and back, the nature of those apnea events is less severe sleeping on their side.
 (4)

-Can a Sleep Apnea Pillow Help Me Breathe Better?
+Can a Wedge Pillow Help Me Breathe Better?

 However, it is crucial to stay in touch with your ENT doctor to ensure that your choice of treatment works for you.
-Sleep studies can help doctors see whether sleeping on your side with a particular choice of pillow may benefit your sleep apnea enough to keep you healthy and sleeping well.
+Sleep studies can help doctors see whether sleeping on your side with a particular choice of pillow may benefit your sleep apnea enough to keep you healthy and enjoying restful sleep.

 We Can Help

 At Enticare, whether you suffer from mild, moderate, or severe sleep apnea, our ENT specialists help you find solutions to sleep better.
-From a sleep apnea pillow to medical devices such as CPAP or Inspire, to positional therapies and medication, we are here to help.
+From a sleep apnea pillow to cpap pillows designed to alleviate mask pressure and neck pain, to medical devices such as CPAP or Inspire, to positional therapies and medication, we are here to help.
+Sleep apnea pillows, including CPAP, wedge, and cervical pillows, are important supportive tools that can aid in improving sleep quality by addressing specific needs and preferences.
+Ensuring proper pillow selection is crucial for maintaining good sleep health, as it helps in proper alignment and comfort, minimizing disruptions during sleep.
 Schedule a diagnostic sleep study to find out more about your sleep apnea or whether you may suffer from other sleep disorders.
 Find a way to wake up feeling refreshed and ready to take on your day again.
 Contact us today to find out how we can help.

 Footnotes: